viessmann/abc_analysis/README.md

 # ABC analysis

-Performs and visualizes an ABC analysis.
+Performs and visualizes an ABC analysis with automated limit detection.

 This package is a Python implementation of the R package [**ABCanalysis**][abcanalysis-link].

 [abcanalysis-link]: https://CRAN.R-project.org/package=ABCanalysis